bvssvni/oup/Syntax.md

     var a = 0     // A list of length 1.
     var b = void  // A list of length 0.

+Passing Lists To Functions

-When you pass arguments to a function, you are passing a list.
+When you pass arguments to a function, Oup is passing a list behind the scene.

     Add () 1, 2    // Argument are lists.